| West Texas

 for the faint-of-heart)

-Richard and Judy's Excellent
+Richard and Judy's Excellent Adventure

-All photos courtesy of Richard and Judy Berger
+Photos courtesy of Richard and Judy Berger

 Elena Canyon in

 Big Bend National Park

 are an excellent way to see Texas -

 especially the less congested roads of West

 Texas.
 But beginning and ending your trip in Kansas

 is only recommended for seasoned riders.